Skip to main content

 Dr. Smith then spent 6 years (2005-2011) in a university-based outpatient clinic where she was the only pediatrician.
 She served as a preceptor for family medicine residents, medical students and physician assistant students.
 She was also an ongoing community preceptor for pediatric residents at the University of Utah during their continuity clinic experience – precepting a total of four residents in five years.

 In 2010, Dr. Smith returned to the University of Utah part-time as adjunct faculty in the University Pediatrics clinic where her main responsibility was teaching third-year medical students and interns.
-In 2011, she left the community practice to spend all of her time in the School of Medicine.
-With this move came the change from adjunct professor to assistant professor in the Department of Pediatrics.
-She has a private practice and spends the rest of her time precepting students in the same-day clinic and residents in their longitudinal outpatient experience (continuity clinic) at University Pediatric Clinic (Clinic 6).
+In 2011, she left community practice to spend all of her time in the School of Medicine.
+She is currently as Associate Professor in the Division of General Pediatrics.
+She has a faculty practice at University Pediatric Clinic and precepts medical students and residents in clinic.

 Her non-clinical responsibilities involve being a part of the Student Educational Enterprise – a group responsible for changes in the third year medical student curriculum.
-Along with members of the Division of Inpatient Medicine, she is responsible for the weekly medical student didactics.
+She is a Core Clinical Content Director for the Pediatrics Longitudinal Integrated Clerkship.
+She is also the Medical Director of the University Pediatric Clinic and the Interim Medical Director for Sugar House Clinic Pediatrics.

 Her clinical interests include well child care, adolescent health care, educating families and maximizing mental health care in the primary care setting.
-She has assisted with the transition of the Division of General Pediatrics to the EpicCare electronic medical record.
+She assisted with the transition of the Division of General Pediatrics to the EpicCare electronic medical record in 2011.
 She continues to work with the EpicCare team to develop templates and complete quality improvement within the EMR.

 Dr. Smith’s outside hobbies include running, reading, cooking, and spending time with her family.
 Dr. Smith speaks some medical Spanish and some French.